Are You A Witness To An Accident?

-Car accidents happen every day, but this time you're involved.
-You're busy, as usual.
-You're driving to work, soccer practice, or the store.
+Car accidents happen every day, but this time, you’re involved.
+You’re busy, as usual.
+You’re driving to work, soccer practice, or the store.
 In your rearview mirror, you see a red truck weaving through traffic.
-The driver is clearly overtaking other cars as the gap between you closes.
+The driver is overtaking other cars as the gap between you closes.

 You shift to the right lane to let them pass you, happy to escape their reckless path as they zig-zag into the distance.
 Shortly after, you see the same rushed driver crash into an SUV as both vehicles careen into the shoulder.
-Shocked, but not surprised, you hope everyone is ok.
+Shocked but not surprised, you hope everyone is okay.

 Like it or not, you have now become a witness to a motor vehicle accident.
 What you do next could significantly impact the drivers involved in the unfortunate event.

 Can a Car Accident Witness Leave the Scene?

 Are you legally obliged to stay at the scene of the accident?

 If you did not contribute to the accident, you have no legal obligation to remain at the scene.
 However, your witness statement could make the difference between the victim receiving justice and compensation for their undeserved medical bills.